 Roasted Garlic Guacamole

-1/2 a yellow (or red) onion, just into coarse slices
+- 1/2 a medium yellow or red onion, cut into coarse slices

-1/2 cup of diced tomatoes (from a can is fine, but make sure it’s drained – I like using the ones with green chilies or jalapeños in it for some spice)
+- 1/2 cup of diced tomatoes (from a 14.5 oz can is fine, but make sure it’s drained – I like using the ones with green chilies or jalapeños in it for some spice.
+You can also just use the whole can if you wish)

 - 1/3 cup of crumbled Cotija cheese (or grated Parmesan if you absolutely can’t find Cotija)